How to Start a Blog from Scratch and Make Money (6 Steps)

 MonsterInsights Connect this plugin to your Google Analytics account (more on this later) and you’ll be able to keep track of and analyze your blog’s traffic.

-RankMath is a SEO-plugin for WordPress that will help you optimize your blog’s pages and posts for better rankings in the search engines.
+RankMath is an SEO plugin for WordPress that will help you optimize your blog’s pages and posts for better rankings in the search engines.
 This plugin is extra helpful for beginners with limited experience of SEO and it is compatible with Elementor page builder.

 Akismet Simple and essential anti-spam plugin.
 With no anti-spam plugins installed, your blog will most likely suffer from comment and contact form spamming.